bilgee0517/hackathon-automation-agent/scraper/README.md

-# Devpost Project Scraper
+# Devpost Project Scraper & Sanity Integration

-Scrapes all projects from the Self-Evolving Agents Hack hackathon on Devpost.
+Scrapes projects from Devpost hackathons and optionally imports them to Sanity with AI analysis.

 ## Installation